BalticAmadeus/ProBro/README.md

   - Connection status indicator
   - Shortcuts to OE tools
   - Possibility to import from `openedge-project.json`
-  - Data Administration, Data Dictionary or Procedure Editor tools open with connection to selected database
+  - Data Administration, Data Dictionary or Procedure Editor tools open with connection to selected database (_new_)
-  - Support for multiple OE versions
+  - Support for multiple OE versions (_new_)

 - Tables
   - Hidden tables